joannakl/ossd_materials/activities/browser_add-on_activity.md

 Go to that repository and locate the following files: LICENSE, README.md, CONTRIBUTING.md, and CODE_OF_CONDUCT.md.
 Answer the questions below as a team.
 Your answers should be placed under the heading _Part 3_ in a file named
-`team_NUMBER.md` (where `NUMBER` is replaced by your team number) in the repository called `firefox-addon-activity` in the course organization.
+`team_NUMBER.md` (where `NUMBER` is replaced by your team number) that your team should create in the repository named `firefox-addon-activity` in the course organization.

 1. What is the purpose of the `README.md` file?
-What kind of information should be included there?
+What kind of information should be included in it?
 2. What is the purpose of the `LICENSE` file?
 Does it need to be in a repository?
 3. What is the purpose of the `CONTRIBUTING.md` file?
 4. Describe one type of contribution to this repository that does not require writing any code.